-- Financial assets or liabilities held for trading (including derivatives) and - Financial assets or liabilities classified as fair value through profit or loss upon initial recognition.
+- Financial assets or liabilities held for trading (including derivatives) and - Financial assets or liabilities classified as FVTPL upon initial recognition.

-Financial assets and liabilities are recognized as "designated as fair value through profit or loss upon initial recognition" once the following criteria have been met: (i) such classification eliminates or significantly reduces the accounting mismatch when both measurement and principles of recognizing gains or losses are subject to separate regulations; or (ii) when these assets belong to a group of financial assets managed and evaluated in accordance with their fair value in line with documented risk management strategy; or (iii) when financial assets include embedded derivatives that should be recognized separately.
-As at 31 December 2017, no financial assets were classified as measured at fair value through profit or loss upon initial recognition.
+Financial assets and liabilities are recognized as "designated as FVTPL upon initial recognition" once the following criteria have been met: (i) such classification eliminates or significantly reduces the accounting mismatch when both measurement and principles of recognizing gains or losses are subject to separate regulations; or (ii) when these assets belong to a group of financial assets managed and evaluated in accordance with their fair value in line with documented risk management strategy; or (iii) when financial assets include embedded derivatives that should be recognized separately.
+As at 31 December 2017 and 31 December 2016, as well as in the years then ended, respectively, no financial assets were classified as measured at fair value through profit or loss upon initial recognition.